 Further into the train carriage, there were seats and tables for the other passengers.
 They could also sit facing each other and had plenty of space.

-Correct, all three.
+Spot on observations, all three.
 The absurdity of the situation is actually why I took the photo in the first place.
-(What makes someone take a photograph?)
+The students immediately see what practising designers for some reason still miss.

 Using The Model To Analyse the Train Ride